jonathangraham/jonathangraham.github.io/_posts/TBD-Clojure functions.md

 				(my-map f c1 c2)
 				(recur (my-map f c1 c2) (first r) (rest r))))))</code></pre>

-This now passes our test suite, but let's what about non-commutative functions:
+This now passes our test suite, but what about non-commutative functions?

 <pre><code>	(it "maps with non-commutative functions"
 		(should= '([:a :d :g] [:b :e :h] [:c :f :i])